Ergodic Risk Measures: Towards a Risk-Aware Foundation for Continual Reinforcement Learning: Related Work

 \subsection{Continual Reinforcement Learning}

 The notions of lifelong learning and endless adaptation in the context of RL have long been studied under different names and perspectives.
 In recent years, several works (e.g. \citet{Khetarpal2022-br, Abel2023-xe, Kumar2025-cj}) have attempted to unify and frame these diverse sets of works as instances of continual RL.
 Some of the more common types of RL-related works that can be interpreted as being instances of continual RL include the study of the loss of plasticity in deep RL agents (e.g. \citet{Abbas2023-iw, Dohare2024-vb}), transfer learning (e.g. \citet{Abel2018-nr, Gimelfarb2021-hg}), and decision-making in non-stationary environments (e.g. \citet{Dick2014-fy, Luketina2022-gs}).
-The term ‘continual RL’ itself was first introduced in \citet{Ring1994-ww}, and since then, there have been various works that have looked at extending various aspects of RL into the continual setting, both via the discounted and average-reward MDP formulations.
+In this work, we place a great emphasis on the notion of \emph{plasticity}, which has been studied extensively in prior works such as \citet{Raghavan2021-yp}, \citet{Chen2023-ph}, and \citet{Abel2025-ez}.
+In our proposed framework, we build on the definition of plasticity (and subsequent continual RL framework) proposed in \citet{Abel2025-ez}.